Paraphrase of Erasmus

 The First tome or volume of the Paraphrase of Erasmus upon the new testament or the Paraphrase of Erasmus is the first volume of a book combining an English translation of the New Testament interleaved with an English translation of Desiderius Erasmus's Latin paraphrase of the New Testament.
 It was edited by Nicholas Udall and first published in January 1548 by Edward Whitchurch.
 The second volume was published in 1549.
-Translations were by Nicolas Udall, Catherine Parr, Miles Coverdale, Leonard Coxe, Mary I of England, and others.
+Translations were by Nicolas Udall, Catherine Parr, Miles Coverdale, Leonard Coxe, Queen Mary I, and others.

 According to a royal Injunction of 1547, copies were to be kept in every parish church in England, emphasizing the influence of Erasmus on the English Reformation.

 Background

 The Paraphrases of Erasmus, which were composed and published between 1517 and 1523, exerted great influence on English Christianity of the time.
-It was probably the idea of Catherine Parr, the last wife of Henry VIII of England, to translate these paraphrases into English "to guide English Scripture readers into less contentious paths."
+It was probably the idea of Catherine Parr, the last wife of King Henry VIII, to translate these paraphrases into English "to guide English Scripture readers into less contentious paths."
 She assembled a group of translators, and submitted their work and her patronage to Nicholas Udall, who oversaw the editing process and was probably responsible for the translation of the Gospel of Luke.
-The queen herself may have translated parts of the Gospel of Matthew and Acts of the Apostles, and Mary I of England, a princess at that time, translated the Gospel of John.
+The queen herself may have translated parts of the Gospel of Matthew and Acts of the Apostles, and Mary I, a princess at that time, translated the Gospel of John.

-In his 1547 Injunctions, Edward VI of England ordered that a copy of this work should be placed in every church within a year of its completion in 1547.
-This raised the commentary by Erasmus on the New Testament to the status of being the authorized commentary by the Church of England under Edward VI of England; the book was "forced upon all parish churches in an effort to infuse the English Reformation with even more Erasmian thought."
+In his 1547 Injunctions, Edward VI ordered that a copy of this work should be placed in every church within a year of its completion in 1547.
+This raised the commentary by Erasmus on the New Testament to the status of being the authorized commentary by the Church of England under Edward VI; the book was "forced upon all parish churches in an effort to infuse the English Reformation with even more Erasmian thought."